Essentials of Trading review of ATFBC

 John Foreman of The Essentials of Trading recently reviewed "A Trader's First Book on Commodities" by Carley Garner of DeCarley Trading.
 Here is what he had to say:

-That little terminology nitpick aside, like I said, it’s a solid introductory book.
-One of its strengths is that Gardner spends more time than most authors do talking about the brokerage side of trading.
+That little terminology nitpick aside, as I said, it’s a solid introductory book.
+One of its strengths is that Garner spends more time than most authors do talking about the brokerage side of trading.
 It’s something a lot of users are likely to benefit from as they make their own trading plan decisions.

 In standard introductory trading book fashion, the book also covers the usual material on market history, market structure, margin, terminology, instruments, order types, and quotes.
 She’s also got solid discussions on the subject of trading as a business and the emotional side of playing the markets.